TXcommunity/CCscrapper/README.md

 # CCscrapper
-easu ccscrapper fast an easy to use
+easy ccscrapper fast an easy to use